 - Sourdough starter has pink or orange streaks and it smells moldy: If you have an established starter that gets moldy, you may be able to save it in some cases.
 If the mold is only on top, carefully skim the layer of mold off and save a small amount of the clear starter underneath.
 Place the retrieved starter in a new container and feed it a few times to build up its strength.
 But if the mold has penetrated through into the entire starter, just discard it and start over.

 Recipes to make with sourdough starter

 - Whole Wheat Sourdough Waffles

 - The Best Sourdough Sandwich Bread

 - Soft Sourdough Rolls

-- Measure out the whole wheat flour into a large bowl or a crock (if you live in India, you can use whole wheat atta flour).
+- Measure out the whole wheat flour into a large bowl or a crock.
 The container you use should be large enough to hold the sourdough starter as it rises and bubbles.
 Also make sure you use a glass or ceramic or sturdy, food-safe plastic container.

 - Measure out the bottled or non-chlorinated, room-temperature water.
 Chlorine can inhibit the formation and growth of yeast, so it’s rather important that your water be as non-chlorinated as you can get it.

 - Now add the water to the flour and whisk together to mix well.
 You should not have any traces of flour.